Hirurg103/capybara_select2/README.md

 css | Identify select2 element by a CSS selector xpath | Identify select2 element by an XPath selector from | Identify select2 element by a label search | Search for an option by the passed string.
-Search by an option text if `true` passed tag | Create an option match | Specifies Capybara's [matching strategy](https://github.com/teamcapybara/capybara#strategy) when selecting an option exact_text | Whether an option text must match exactly
+Search by an option text if `true` is passed tag | Create an option match | Specifies Capybara's [matching strategy](https://github.com/teamcapybara/capybara#strategy) when selecting an option exact_text | Whether an option text must match exactly

 ### Helpers

-Specific select2 helpers that allow more refined access to select2 control
+Specific select2 helpers that allow more refined access to a select2 control

 ```ruby
 select2_open label: 'Todo'